Renormalization group analysis of weakly interacting van der Waals Fermi system: Application to 2D Hubbard Model

-\end{widetext} where, $K_{1}$ and $K_{2}$ presents the multi indexed particle quantum numbers for both spin arrangements, singlet {\it S} and triplet {\it T} projection operators are used for two particle spin space, $\varLambda$ is the energy scale varying at a functional trend for singlet and triplet operators. \\ We extend the RG equations to obtain linear response behaviour ({\it i.e.} spin-wave susceptibility value) of the system towards finite applied external electric field \citep{41}.
-Finite external field ($F_{E}$) leads to an additional contribution to the action of the flow equation, which is given as follow
+We extend the RG equations to obtain linear response behaviour ({\it i.e.} spin-wave susceptibility value) of the system towards finite applied external electric field.
+Finite external field ($F_{E}$) leads to an additional contribution to the action of the flow equation, which is given as follow in Eq.~\ref{eq_5}